ratt-ru/Stimela-classic/README.md

 This project is funded by the [SKA/AWS Astrocompute in the cloud ](https://www.skatelescope.org/ska-aws-astrocompute-call-for-proposals) initiative.

 ## Overview
 This project is centred around two sets of docker images, i) *base images* have the required software tools installed in them, then ii) very light weight *executor images* are based on the *base* images and perform radio inteferometry related tasks like imaging, telescope simulations, and calibration.
 The base images can either be built locally or pulled from [docker hub](https://hub.docker.com/u/penthesilea), and the executor images must be built locally.
-Note that the (farily heavy) base images have to be pulled/built very rarely.
+Note that the (fairly heavy) base images have to be pulled/built very rarely.

 **Base Images**